Calculations concerning the growth and sustainability of Finnish forests

 Roundwood removals refer to the total volume of roundwood harvested from Finnish forests.

-In 2016 roundwood removals totalled about 70 million cubic metres, of which 88 % (62.1 %) was logs and pulpwood.
-The remaining 8.2 million cubic metres was energy wood, which means fuelwood used in private homes or small-diameter roundwood used as forest chips in heat and power plants.
+In 2022 roundwood removals totalled around 75 million cubic metres, of which 84 per cent (64.3 million cubic metres) was logs and pulpwood.
+The remaining 10.8 million cubic metres was energy wood, which means fuelwood used in private homes or small-diameter roundwood used as forest chips in heat and power plants.
 This means that most of the wood that ends up in energy use is included in the roundwood removals, while logging residue and stumps are not.

-The total drain from Finnish forests in 2016 was 85.7 million cubic metres.
-Besides the roundwood removals this includes the roundwood left in forests as unrecovered logging residue and dead trees.
+The total drain from Finnish forests in 2022 was 90 million cubic metres.
+Besides the roundwood removals, this includes the roundwood left in forests as unrecovered logging residue and dead trees.

 Various scenarios for considering roundwood removals